UmmarFarooq14/kubernetes-learning/Kubernetes/Day-03/Notes.md

      These All are Load-Balancing.

-Kubernetes Service - Internal Working (Deep Dive):
+Kubernetes Service - Internal Working (Deep Dive):-
 --------------------------------------------------
     What is Service:
     ----------------